 is green tea good for blood pressure

 High blood pressure or hypertension is also not a new term to us all.
 It has been an ongoing “silent killer” for years, causing an increased risk of developing heart disease, heart failure, and stroke.
-The sad truth is, the rates at which high blood pressure is spreading is alarming.
-We’re now in search of natural and more efficient solutions to manage it.
+The sad truth is, the rates at which high blood pressure is spreading are alarming.
+We’re now in search of natural remedies for hypertension and more efficient solutions to manage it.

 You may know the health benefits of green tea in weight loss and promoting mental and cognitive well-being, but are you aware of the effects of green tea consumption on blood pressure?
 No?
 You’re in luck!
 Today we will be answering the question, is green tea good for blood pressure?